LattePandaTeam/Docs/docs/content/iota_edition/rp2040_programming.md

 - Once the file is copied, the bootloader will automatically verify the firmware, write it to the RP2040's flash memory, and then reboot the device.
 Your new program will start running immediately.

 ---

+## RP2040 Power Control

+LattePanda Iota allows control of RP2040 power supply through BIOS settings and DIP switches: you can flexibly configure whether the RP2040 remains powered and running in different states such as when the LattePanda board is powered but not booted, during system operation, in sleep mode, after hibernation, and after shutdown, thereby adapting to various application scenarios.

+Please refer to the [BIOS MCU Power Control](bios_mcu_power_control.md) section for details.

 [**:simple-discord: Join our Discord**](https://discord.gg/k6YPYQgmHt){ .md-button .md-button--primary }